hunterward98/java_game/README.md

 ## Project updates

 Navigate to the [dev log](dev_stories/README.md) to monitor each large update.
 I am slowly working towards many core game functions, from things like saving game states, loading a font, and generating the world.

+## Java Framework

+A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).
+Gradle will manage all dependencies.
+This was generated with a libGDX template.

 ## Platforms